-Debt-Service Coverage Ratio = Gross Income / Proposed PITIA
+Debt-Service Coverage Ratio = Gross Income / Proposed PITIA (or ITIA for interest-only loans).

 When a long-term rent is used for DSCR calculation:

 100% of long-term rental value will be used for qualification purposes.

 To calculate gross income, actual rent, or rental valuation from 1007 may be used: